 When Peter publicly proclaimed “you are the Christ,” Jesus pointed out that this was not from him, but from the Father.
 When Peter privately said, “God forbid that you should suffer,” Jesus notes that the source of this was himself.
 And what’s worse, this human opinion was being used by a diabolic manipulator to tempt the Lord to choose comfort and honor over suffering and sacrifice.

 Jesus will have none of it, of course.
 After all, He is the truth incarnate.
 And the truth is that glory comes only after sacrifice.
 And His own incomparable sacrifice will not make things easy for his disciples, but will blaze the trail of sacrifice that they too must walk.
 The sacrifice that he will offer will be Himself.
 The sacrifice they will be called to offer will be similar: “offer your bodies as a living sacrifice, holy and acceptable to God, your spiritual worship.”
 (Romans 12:1-2).

 Peter, who denied Jesus, ultimately gave his life for him.
 A successor of Peter, John Paul II, preached his most eloquent sermon by continuing to serve in the twilight years of his life, a living witness of loving self-giving which is a fruit of Pentecost.

 When faithfulness to Jesus brings ridicule rather than applause, don’t complain like Jeremiah.
 Jesus makes clear the cost of discipleship up front.
 But he also reminds us that the pearl of great price is worth anything we have to pay for it.

 This post on Jesus’ famous rebuke of Peter “get behind me Satan or devil” explores the difference between God’s understanding of the role of Messiah or Christ and Peter’s understanding of it in terms of honor, comfort, and glory.
-It is offered as reflection upon the readings for the 22nd Sunday in Ordinary Time, liturgical cycle A (Jeremiah 20:7-9), Psalm 63, Romans 12:1-2; Matthew 16:21-27) on the Via Dolorosa, the way of the cross, suffering and sacrifice, as the only road to glory.
+It is offered as reflection upon the readings for the twenty-second (22nd) Sunday in Ordinary Time, liturgical cycle A (Jeremiah 20:7-9), Psalm 63, Romans 12:1-2; Matthew 16:21-27) on the Via Dolorosa, the way of the cross, suffering and sacrifice, as the only road to glory.